Home » Guides » Conservation Easements

 Capability of the Land Trust

 Conservation easements entail a lot of responsibility for their holders.
-A landowner who wants to ensure that a particular organization is the right one to hold an easement should check that:
+A landowner should confirm that:

 • The board of directors (or trustees) of the land trust has adopted Land Trust Standards and Practices, the land trust movement’s guidelines for responsibly operating a land trust.

-• The land trust is either accredited with the Land Trust Accreditation Commission or takes regular and concrete actions to conform with the Standards.
-(While accredited land trusts demonstrate strong conformance with the Standards as verified by an independent body, many land trusts can and do operate at high levels of excellence without going to the expense of accreditation.)
+• The land trust is either accredited with the Land Trust Accreditation Commission or has internal systems in place to consistently follow Standards and Practices.
+(While accreditation involves periodic review of a land trust’s practices by an independent body, many land trusts can and do operate at high levels of excellence without incurring the expense of accreditation.)

 Donation Versus Sale

-Most conservation easements are donated by owners who wish to protect the land they love from inappropriate development.
+Most conservation easements are donated by owners who wish to protect the natural character of the land they love.
 In certain narrow circumstances, easements are purchased at a bargain price or fair value.
-Donations and bargain sales that meet IRS requirements can result in federal tax benefits.

 Costs

-Stewardship of an easement takes time and money.
-A land trust that doesn’t raise money to cover its perpetual stewardship responsibilities can’t assure that conservation will be lasting.
+The land trust’s stewardship of an easement also takes time and money.
+A land trust that does not raise funds to cover its perpetual stewardship responsibilities cannot assure that conservation will be lasting.
 For this reason, it is a normal practice for a land trust to make a stewardship funding arrangement with an owner to help with the land trust’s financial burden.
 This arrangement may involve one or more cash contributions by the owner at or following the establishment of the easement.

 Since not all owners can afford to make cash contributions, the land trust might alternatively seek to arrange for payments by future owners of the land or find financial support from other individuals or organizations who want to see the conservation easement established.